Ayr United F.C.: Colours

 The club's original jerseys were red and gold, inherited from Ayr, with navy blue shorts and socks.
 In 1914, Ayr adopted black and white hoops, which were worn, with several modifications, up to 1930, when The Honest Men switched to a plain white jersey, with navy blue shorts and socks, worn until the outbreak of World War II.
 After the war, the club retained the white jersey, and switched back to the black shorts that had originally complemented the hooped shirts, kits similar to these were worn up to 1958, when Ayr had changed the black and white look for a white with a blue trim, used until 1963, when they once again reverted to the black and white hoops, that were kept until 1968 and not used again until the 2009–10 centenary season.
 From then until 1994, Ayr maintained white jerseys trimmed with black with either black or white shorts and socks, then switching to a striped shirt for a single season.
-The following season, Ayr wore an all-black jersey for the first and only time.
+The following season, Ayr wore an all-black jersey for the first time.
 Ayr went back to keeping an all-white jersey with either white or black shorts and socks until the centenary season.
 For the 2011–12 season, a half-black-half-white shirt was worn for the first time, however, Ayr FC had previously wore a similar jersey between 1899 and 1903.
 The 2013–14 season saw Ayr return to the white jersey, black shorts and socks for the first time since 1973.